As wildfires and high temps scorch the West, millions across Nevada and California are asked to reduce their power consumption - NewsBreak

 Oregon wildfire triples its reach in 1 day, burning thousands more acres and forcing evacuations

-(CNN) — A southwestern Oregon wildfire burning since mid-August spread rapidly from Friday to Saturday thanks to strong winds, more then tripling its total burned acreage in one day and prompting evacuation orders, fire officials said.
-The Rum Creek Fire, about a 50-mile drive northwest of Medford, has burned...
+A southwestern Oregon wildfire burning since mid-August spread rapidly from Friday to Saturday thanks to strong winds, more then tripling its total burned acreage in one day and prompting evacuation orders, fire officials said.

-‘It took everything’: the disease that can be contracted by breathing California’s air

-Valley fever, derived from a fungus that lives in the US south-west’s soil, is on the rise as climate crisis dries out the landscape

 RELATED LOCAL CHANNELS